 There is legitimate guest blogging, and then there is spammy guest blogging.
-I’m a major fan of guest blogging, and I still recommend that you practice it, but with caution.
+We’re major fans of guest blogging, and we still recommend that you practice it, but with caution.

-Since guest blogging got the hairy eyeball from Cutts, I think the algorithm will shift to start suppressing spammy guest blogging results.
+Since guest blogging got the hairy eyeball from Cutts, we think the algorithm will shift to start suppressing spammy guest blogging results.
 Here’s what the change might look like:

 - First, Google will crack down on guest post links that are irrelevant to the site’s theme.
 For example, you think an auto insurance sales links on forbes.com/technology is a good idea?
 Not going to happen.

 - Second, Google will tighten the penalties on optimized anchors in guest posts.
 Optimized anchors are always bad, but it’s likely that the penalties will be swifter and harsher on those that appear in guest blogs.